iq-coryp/documentation-testing/pages/guides/commerce-guide.md

 ### Compatible Products

-This page is generally within the checkout flow, and displays a list of Products that work well with other Products.
+This page is generally within the checkout flow or when browsing products, and displays a list of Products that work well with other Products.

-For example, if a customer has a battery-operated Radio in their Order, the Compatible Products page might include AAA batteries, or a carrying case.
+For example, if a customer has a Galaxy S4 Order, the Compatible Products page might include appropriate cases or screen protectors.

 #### Getting Compatible Products